 In environments where the organisation is keen to treat vaping in the same way as other age-restricted products, prohibiting their use is common.
-The need to protect the risk of uptake by young people, for example, in a school, nursery or any other environment where the employee works with children or young people is seen as paramount.
+The need to reduce the risk of uptake by young people, for example, in a school or any other environment where the employee works with children or young people is seen as paramount.

 A similar approach prohibiting the onsite use of both tobacco and vaping is typically found in the health and social care sector, where the promotion of the health and welfare of patients or service users is an important part of the organisations approach.
-However, the Care Quality Commission5 has stated "E-cigarettes should not routinely be treated in the same way as smoking.
-It is not appropriate to prohibit vaping use in health services as part of smokefree policies."
+However, the Care Quality Commission has stated "E-cigarettes should not routinely be treated in the same way as smoking.
+It is not appropriate to prohibit vaping use in health services as part of smoke-free policies."
+6

-When deciding whether or not to permit vaping at work, either inside or outside their premises, employers will need to balance a number of competing factors, including how any decision will impact both their vaping and non-vaping staff.
-Even though the use of vaping at work is not against the law, this does not mean that you cannot ban employees from vaping.
-As with any form of conduct, within reasonable limits, you can set your own rules based on what you think is best for your business and the wider workforce.
+When deciding whether to permit vaping at work, either inside or outside of premises, employers will need to balance a few competing factors, including how any decision will impact both their vaping and non-vaping staff.
+Even though the use of vaping at work is not against the law, this does not mean that employers cannot ban employees from vaping.
+As with any form of conduct, within reasonable limits, employers can set their own rules based on what they think is best for their business and the wider workforce.